Before executing a mission the following conditions must have been met:

 No forward motion Operator action: LAND If the vehicle is not moving forward or is drifting with the wind and does not seem to transition towards fixed wing there is likely a problem with the pusher motor or propeller.

-Flying backwards Operator action: LAND If the vehicle starts flying backwards with increasing speed it is likely to have the pusher propeller mounted in the wrong direction.
+Flying backward Operator action: LAND If the vehicle starts flying backward with increasing speed it is likely to have the pusher propeller mounted in the wrong direction.
 The transition should be aborted and the pusher motor should be inspected.

 High current slow forward flight Operator action: RTL If the vehicle is moving horizontally in the direction of the first waypoint at low speed, with the quadcopter motors still engaged after 15 seconds, and the current draw remains above 30 Amperes, it is likely that the mission did not issue a VTOL TAKEOFF command but a TAKEOFF command.
 The vehicle will attempt to complete the mission in quadcopter mode.
 If this was not intended, RTL should be initiated by the operator.
 Note: The DeltaQuad can activate its pusher motor in quadcopter mode too.
 The spinning of the pusher motor is no indication that the vehicle is attempting fixed wing flight.